0xAsten/farcaster-memegen/README.md

-# MemeGen - Farcaster MiniApp
+# Meme AI Assitant - Farcaster MiniApp

 A Farcaster MiniApp that allows users to generate, mint, and share meme images with just a text prompt.